wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-restore.md

 # Restore an app in Azure

-This article shows you how to restore an Azure Web App that you have previously backed up by using the [Azure Web App](/documentation/services/web-sites) Backup feature.
-For more information, see [Azure  Web App  Backups](/documentation/articles/web-sites-backup).
+This article shows you how to restore an Azure Web App that you have previously backed up by using the [Azure Web  App](/documentation/services/web-sites/)  App](/documentation/services/web-sites)  Backup feature.
+For more information, see [Azure  Web App  Backups](/documentation/articles/web-sites-backup/).

 The Azure  web app  Restore feature lets you restore your app with its linked databases (SQL Database or MySQL) on-demand to a previous state, or create a new app based on one of your original app's backup.
 Creating a new app that runs in parallel to the latest version can be useful for A/B testing.

+
-The Azure  web app  Restore feature, available on the **Backups** blade in the [Azure Management Portal](https://manage.windowsazure.cn), is available only in Standard  and Premium  pricing tiers.
-For information about scaling your app using Standard  or Premium  tier, see [Scale an app in Azure Web App](/documentation/articles/web-sites-scale).  Note that the Premium tier allows a greater number of daily backups to be performed over the Standard tier. 
+The Azure Restore feature, available on the **Backups** blade in the [Azure Portal](https://portal.azure.cn), is available only in Standard and Premium pricing tiers.
+For information about scaling your app using Standard or Premium tier, see [Scale an app in Azure Web App](/documentation/articles/web-sites-scale/).
+Note that the Premium tier allows a greater number of daily backups to be performed over the Standard tier.
+
+
+The Azure web app Restore feature, available on the **Backups** blade in the [Azure Classic Management Portal](https://manage.windowsazure.cn), is available only in Standard pricing tiers.
+For information about scaling your app using Standard tier, see [Scale an app in Azure Web App](/documentation/articles/web-sites-scale/).
+

 <a name="PreviousBackup"></a>
 ## To Restore an app from a previously made backup

 
-1. On the **Settings** blade of your app in the Azure Management Portal, click **Backups** to display the **Backups** blade.
+1. On the **Settings** blade of your app in the Azure Portal, click **Backups** to display the **Backups** blade.
 Then click **Restore Now** in the command bar.

 	![Choose restore now][ChooseRestoreNow]